ubiratann/learn-golang/cap07/09/README.md

 Exercise description:

-1. Create a program that uses the switch statement, where the switch statement is a string variable with the identifier "esporteFavorito".
+1. Create a program that uses the switch statement, where the switch statement is a string variable with the identifier "favouriteSport".

 > Code: